igorsvee/react-ssr/README.md

+#Also:
-+ Redux / reactJobs / flow from a feature branch
++ Redux / react-jobs / flow from the feature branch
-+ postcss from a feature branch
++ postcss from the feature branch
++ latest react-jobs (needs react-tree-walker)
 + fsa actions
 + seamless-immutable
 + redux-logger for dev